yining043/yining043.github.io/_pages/about.md

 I am working at the intersection of **Machine Learning (ML)** and **Optimization**, striving to develop automated ML solutions to address complex optimization and decision-making challenges.
 My research has been featured in top-tier conferences such as *ICML*, *NeurIPS*, *ICLR*, etc, and top-tier journals such as *TPAMI*, *TNNLS*, *SMCA*, *TITS*, etc. I serve as an Area Chair (AC) for *NeurIPS* and *IEEE CAI* and have been an active Reviewer/PC member for various top-tier conferences, workshops, and journals, recognized with best reviewer awards.

-Welcome to see my [publications](https://yining043.github.io/publications/), [academic services](https://yining043.github.io/service/), [experience](https://yining043.github.io/experience/), and [honors & awards](https://yining043.github.io/honors/), and welcome to reach out for collaboration!
+<font color=Red>I'm on the job market 2025–2026!</font> Welcome to see my [publications](https://yining043.github.io/publications/), [academic services](https://yining043.github.io/service/), [experience](https://yining043.github.io/experience/), and [honors & awards](https://yining043.github.io/honors/), and welcome to reach out for collaboration, invited talks, or just discussion!
 You may approach me at:
 * **Office**: 45-611, 51 Vassar St, Cambridge, MA 02139
 * **E-mail**: yiningma [at] mit [dot] edu